influxdata/flux/libflux/flux/FLUXDOC.md

 Documentation for function parameters is required, but it can appear anywhere in the function description.

-The parameters should be organized into a markdown-formatted unordered list, and should be immediately preceded by a markdown H2 header entitled `Parameters`.
+The parameters should be organized into a Markdown-formatted unordered list, and should be immediately preceded by a Markdown H2 header, `## Parameters`.
-Each list item should start with the name of the parameter as it appears in the function signature, followed by a brief, one-line description.
+Each list item should start with the name of the parameter as it appears in the function signature, followed by a brief one-line description.
 Each list item should read as a complete sentence, and should be properly punctuated.

-The parameters in the list should be ordered exactly as they are in the function signature, and no parameter should be omitted.
+The parameters in the list should be ordered exactly as they are in the function signature.
+No parameter should be omitted.

-While the top-level list item for each parameter is limited to a short, one-line description, the parameter list may include extra markdown content after each list item.
+While the top-level list item for each parameter is limited to a short, one-line description, the parameter list may include extra Markdown content after each list item.
 Much like the distinction between a headline and a full description outlined earlier in this document, it can be helpful to think of the top-level list item as a condensed description fit for short-form docs, and the notes that come after each list item as a more detailed explanation for use in long-form docs.

-Only the top-level list items are required in the parameter list.
-The extra notes for each parameter are optional, and may be omitted.
+Only top-level list items are required in the parameter list.
+Extra notes for each parameter are optional, and may be omitted.

 See the [`lists`](https://spec.commonmark.org/0.29/#lists) section in the CommonMark spec for specifics on supported formatting in the parameter list.